 The DUET procedure empowers patients with the assurance that the procedure is reversible back to a monofocal lens.

 More Information about Sulcoflex Duet Lens Exchange

 For more information regarding this treatment as well as any frequently asked questions, please see below.

-The Trifocal DUET Lens Exchange procedure is an evolution of standard Refractive Lens Exchange surgery.
+The Sulcoflex Duet Lens Exchange procedure is an evolution of standard Refractive Lens Exchange surgery.
 With major advances in lens technology, this procedure involves removing the natural lens of the eye and replacing it with two artificial lens to restore vision for all distances.